-Even though listed ingredients themselves are gluten-free, it doesn’t mean that the whole product is truly gluten-free.
+Even though some ingredients on labels are naturally gluten-free, it doesn’t mean that the whole product is truly gluten-free.
 Many times the product becomes contaminated during the packaging process.
-(For example, bacon may itself be gluten free but when packaging the bacon the factory may use a dusting of flour to keep the plastic from sticking to the bacon.
-Therefore, the gluten free bacon is no longer gluten free).
+(For example, bacon may itself be gluten-free but during the packaging process, the factory may use a dusting of flour to keep the plastic from sticking to the bacon.
+Therefore, what was once gluten-free bacon is no longer gluten-free).

 Many more brands are starting to label their products certified gluten-free, which is extremely helpful.
 Never be afraid to contact a company regarding their products.
 It’s better to be safe than sorry.
 Most companies are very good about answering questions.